paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 Subsec. (f).
 Pub.
 L. 111–32, § 1002(a)(2), added subsec. (f).

+#### Effective Date of 2021 Amendment
+Pub.
+L. 116–315, title I, § 1002(c), Jan.
+5, 2021, 134 Stat.
+4939, provided that: “The amendments made by this section [amending this section and sections 3313, 3317, 3320, and 3322 of this title] shall take effect immediately after the amendments made by section 105 of the Harry W. Colmery Veterans Educational Assistance Act of 2017 (Public Law 115–48) [see section 105(d) of Pub.
+L. 115–48 set out as a note below] take effect [Aug.
+1, 2020] and shall apply with respect to a quarter, semester, or term, as applicable, commencing on or after August 1, 2021.”

+#### Effective Date of 2018 Amendment
+Amendment by Pub.
+L. 115–232 effective Feb.
+1, 2019, with provision for the coordination of amendments and special rule for certain redesignations, see section 800 of Pub.
+L. 115–232, set out as a note preceding [section 3001 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3001&num=0&edition=prelim), Armed Forces.

 #### Effective Date of 2017 Amendment
 Pub.
 L. 115–48, title I, § 102(c), Aug.
 16, 2017, 131 Stat.
 975, provided that: “The amendments made by this section [amending this section and [section 3313 of this title](./chapter-033-post-9-11-educational-assistance.md#section-3313)] shall take effect on August 1, 2018.”

 Pub.
 L. 115–48, title I, § 105(d), Aug.
 16, 2017, 131 Stat.
 977, provided that: “The amendments made by this section [amending this section and sections 3313, 3316, 3317, 3321, 3322, and 3679 of this title] shall take effect on August 1, 2020.”

-#### Effective Date of 2018 Amendment
-Amendment by Pub.
-L. 115–232 effective Feb.
-1, 2019, with provision for the coordination of amendments and special rule for certain redesignations, see section 800 of Pub.
-L. 115–232, set out as a note preceding [section 3001 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3001&num=0&edition=prelim), Armed Forces.

 #### Effective Date of 2014 Amendment
 Pub.
 L. 113–146, title VII, § 701(d), Aug.
 7, 2014, 128 Stat.
 1796, as amended by Pub.
 L. 114–315, title IV, § 401(a), Dec.
 16, 2016, 130 Stat.
 1553, provided that: “(1) In general.—The amendments made by this section [amending this section and [section 3321 of this title](./chapter-033-post-9-11-educational-assistance.md#section-3321)] shall apply with respect to a quarter, semester, or term, as applicable, commencing on or after January 1, 2015. “(2) Deaths that occurred between september 11, 2001, and december 31, 2005.—For purposes of [section 3311(f)(2) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3311/f/2&num=0&edition=prelim), United States Code, any member of the Armed Forces who died during the period beginning on September 11, 2001, and ending on December 31, 2005, is deemed to have died on January 1, 2006.”